Larook/DRL_LUDO/test/progress.md

 But this is the raw 2 games played so far - play another game

 getting_human_data:
-    make it faster by saving only the last np.history in RAM -
+    make it faster by accessing the recent np.history in RAM - done.
+Need testing

+evaluating only HUMAN after 3 games -> still 21% winrate in 100 games